useblocks/sphinx-needs-enterprise/docs/services/azure.rst

 The implementation is based on the :ref:`services mechanism <needs:services>` of `Sphinx-Needs <https://sphinx-needs.readthedocs.io/en/latest/>`__.

-The ``Azure`` service allows to retrieve external data during documentation build and to create Sphinx-Needs objects based on this data.
+The ``Azure`` service allows you to retrieve external data during documentation build and creates Sphinx-Needs objects based on this data.
 After the created Sphinx-Needs objects support every function from `Sphinx-Needs <https://sphinx-needs.readthedocs.io/en/latest/>`__, which includes Filtering, Linking, Updating and much more.